soiboi/soiboi/README.md

-Hello, My name is Sawyer Hannel, or Soiboi on Github.
+Greetings, My name is Sawyer Hannel.

 - recently graduated with B.S. in Computer Science GPA: 3.61
 - currently enrolled in M.S.
 (Thesis) with Auburn University